Iasa-Global/btabok/pages/btabok/architecture_pattern_repository.md

 ---
 title: Architecture Pattern Repository
-tags: [business_capabilities, business]
+tags: [architecture]
 keywords:
-summary: "In today’s fast-changing business environment the ability to innovate quickly is needed to survive."
+summary: "Developers must design clean, clearly designed code to avoid bug creep into the system, and avoid complexity."
 sidebar: mydoc_sidebar
 permalink: requirements_modeling.html
-folder: competency_model
+folder: btabok
 ---

 > “All well-structured object-oriented architectures are full of patterns.
 Indeed, one of the ways that I measure the quality of an object-oriented system is to judge whether or not its developers have paid careful attention to the common collaborations among its objects.”